Basel City Guide

 Safety considerations

-Basel is consistently ranked as one of the safest cities globally, offering a secure and welcoming environment for residents and visitors alike.
-Whether exploring the winding alleys of the historic Old Town or enjoying the vibrant cultural scene, the risk of serious crime is minimal.
-However, as with any popular destination, it is wise to remain aware of your surroundings in crowded transport hubs or during major public events like Fasnacht, where opportunistic petty theft can occasionally occur.
+Basel is consistently ranked as one of the safest cities globally, offering a secure environment where visitors can explore with peace of mind.
+Whether walking through the historic Altstadt at night or using the efficient tram network, the general atmosphere is relaxed and welcoming.
+Like any major urban hub, it is wise to maintain awareness in crowded areas such as the Basel SBB train station or during large-scale events like Fasnacht, where minor opportunistic theft can occasionally occur.

 87